• Skip to main content

 Notes

-• Option: Add ¼ cup of chopped walnuts or pecans if desired.
+• Option: For added crunch, add ¼ cup of chopped walnuts or pecans if desired.

 Nutrition